swiss-territorial-data-lab/proj-dqry/README.md

         $ pip-compile requirements.in

-Pandas 1.5.3 is recommanded to avoid dependencies depreciation.
+Pandas 1.5.3 is recommended to avoid dependencies depreciation.

 ## Files structure